sve009/network-hero/README.md

       This is where things get slightly more complicated, as we need to design a complete system for clients to communicate with each other and the server.
-We came up with a couple of approaches, one being the traditional server-centric appraoch where the clients send the server their actions for the turn and then the server updates the game state and broadcasts it back to the client.
+We came up with a couple of approaches, one being the traditional server-centric approach where the clients send the server their actions for the turn and then the server updates the game state and broadcasts it back to the client.

       For this approach we need a way of sending both actions and game state from server to client and client to server.